jestemradek/distc-api/README.md

 To calculate the distance very precisely I used the [Vincenty's formulae][2] implemented in the [treffynnon/Navigator][3] library.
 I also wanted to show that I can implement the distance calculation method myself.
 I used the [Haversine formula][4] in HaversineDistance class.

 This project is the backend part.
-I also created the frontend in Vue.js using this API: link to project in future...
+I also created the frontend in Vue.js using this API: [link to project][5]

 ## Requirements